-For algorithms, Bravyi et~al.~\cite{Bravyi+22} demonstrated a quantum algorithm that approximates the partition function $Z$ of an $n$-qubit system up to relative error $\delta$ in $O^\ast\left(\frac{1}{\delta}\sqrt{\frac{2^n}{Z}}\right)$ time.
+For algorithms, Poulin and Wocjan \cite{PW09b} demonstrated a quantum algorithm that approximates the partition function $Z$ of an $n$-qubit system up to relative error $\delta$ in $O^\ast\left(\frac{1}{\delta}\sqrt{\frac{2^n}{Z}}\right)$ time.
+Later Bravyi, Chowdhury, Gosset, and Wocjan ~\cite{Bravyi+22} proposed another algorithm achieving the same running time while improving the space complexity.

 When the temperature is not too low (i.e., $\beta$ is not too large), $Z$ is not exponentially small (for example, $Z\approx O(1)$ when $\beta\approx0.7n$) and the running time is then roughly $O^\ast(2^{n/2})$. \paragraph{Our main question.} In summary, existing classical and quantum algorithms for LH run in $O^*(2^{n})$ and $O^*(2^{n/2})$ time, respectively, suggesting a fundamental barrier to further improvements.
 The situation for QPF is even more mysterious: no $O(2^n)$-time classical algorithm is currently known to the best of our knowledge, and existing quantum algorithms fail to achieve the expected quadratic speedup in the low-temperature regime.
 These observations naturally motivate the following questions: \paragraph{Fine-grained complexity, SETH and QSETH.} Our goal is to provide a $\Omega(2^{n})$ classical (resp. $\Omega(2^{n/2})$ quantum) lower bound.
 We are going to use the language of fine-grained complexity \cite{VassilevskaWilliams15,VassilevskaWilliams18,Nederlof26}, which is a relatively recent field of computational complexity theory that investigates complexity in a more fine-grained way than the conventional class like $\mathsf{P}$ and $\NP$.